-One of the oldest methods of fencing is a woven-stick fencing method called wattle fencing.
+Woven willow garden edging adds a unique look and a protective fence to your garden.
+Made from renewable resources and one of the oldest methods of fencing, willow garden edging is a woven-stick fencing method called wattle fencing.
 Archaeological evidence indicates that bent- and woven-stick fencing was in use in the Roman Empire from England to Italy.
 Wattle fencing is simple to make using a flexible wood such as willow.
 Willow branches that have been pruned from a tree are a good source for fencing material.

-Take a horizontal branch and weave it back and forth between the upright fence posts, leaving three to four inches protruding past the first post.
+After branches are soaked, they should be bendable and ready to weave.
+Take a horizontal branch and weave it back and forth between the upright fence posts, leaving 3 to 4 inches protruding past the first post.
 Pass the horizontal strand in front of one fence post and behind the next post in the row in a basket weave pattern.
 Continue to weave strands between the posts until you finish a complete row of fencing.
-Leave three to four inches protruding past the last post.
+Leave 3 to 4 inches protruding past the last post as well.

 Weave a second row of willow branches on top of the first one so that the weave pattern moves the opposite direction from the first strand.
 Continue to weave the strands between the posts until the strands cover the upright posts all the way to the top of the fence.
 When complete, fill in any gaps by weaving in small branches, and cut the protruding branches at the end posts to one inch.
 Remember that edging made of sticks will weather more quickly than fencing made of treated wood.
 You may need to replace your willow edging every three to five years.